 If your license has been suspended as a habitual offender in South Carolina, you can challenge the suspension within thirty (30) days after receiving your notice from the DMV by requesting a hearing.
 During this hearing, you may challenge many issues including whether the DMV miscounted the number of traffic violations within a 3 or 10 year period or whether the DMV misclassified your traffic violations such as whether your conviction was a felony.

-If you succeed in getting your license back after 2 years, but you receive another “major” violation during the original 5-year period, the DMV will suspend you again for the remainder of the 5 year period.
+If you succeed in getting your license back after 2 years, but you receive another “major” violation during the original 5-year period, the DMV will suspend you again for the remainder of the 5-year period.
+You can only try to reduce your suspension ONCE so it is important to present your evidence correctly and completely the first time.
+Also, if the DMV discovers later that you gave incorrect information during the application and/or appeal process, they can come back and suspend you.